On this page

 Permanent Water Saving Rules are enforced under the Water Act.

 If you see someone breaching the rules, please contact us with the details of the offence and one of our officers will investigate.
-Official warnings and on-the-spot fines can be issued for offences, while serious breaches may result in prosecution.
+Official warnings can be issued for offences.

 For more details, download our PWSR Brochure.